PixelProtogen/CalamityAPI/README.md

 ![title](https://github.com/user-attachments/assets/f779684c-186a-4db1-b363-3be3e1d56496)

-CalamityAPI is a modding API for post processing effects ( shaders ) for minecraft 1.20.1 FORGE
+CalamityAPI is a modding API for post processing effects ( shaders ) for minecraft `1.20.1 FORGE`

-NOTE: Im not experienced with JAVA or Minecraft code so any fixes and improvements / tips or any sort of help is welcome!
+NOTE: Im not experienced with JAVA or Minecraft code so any fixes and improvements / tips or any sort of help is welcome!<br/>
 NOTE2: This mod might be not compatable with optimization mods like Rubidium.
 Further testing needed!

 SETUP: